rootstrap/blog/content/How an engineer can be your best partner.md

 ## Conclusions

 #### Mindset
-Be curious, be analytic and try to validate as much as possible as you introduce changes.
+Be curious, be analytical, and try to validate as much as possible as you introduce changes.

 #### Changes
 Changes are good!
 Make them as much as possible so you learn more, but keep them organized so it doesn't become anarchic.